 Undoubtedly, there are plenty of scammers while shopping online.
 Above all, put your safety first and go for a pick up with someone else…preferably a big hunky guy.
 Hah!
 If possible do a meetup in a public place, but if that isn’t possible as the seller to meet you outside.
 Do your research first, not only when evaluating the object’s worth but search the area that you’re headed to.
 Look at Google Street View and above all make sure that it’s not too sketchy.

 Score!
 I have to admit that although I haven’t been on Craigslist regularly for quite sometime.
 However, it’s been the source of some of my best finds.
-Like this exquisite mirror that I found just last week!
+Like this exquisite mirror that I found recently!

 Clearly this was a fluke!
 I had been wondering if anyone was selling much of anything, since garage sales have temporary halted in my town.
 I got on and went straight to the Miami listings, since most Craigslist sellers won’t ship.
 Then I went into the box that says “search antiques” and put “mirror” in the description box.